Introduction of MySql

 Step 1: Get The Remi Repository

-The most f the updated package is available under Remi repository.
-Install it in your system using following commands.
+Most of the updated package is available under the Remi repository.
+Install it in your system using the following commands.

 Step 2: System Update